commotum/typewise-embeddings/README.md

 > **No anchors.
 No extra readout.** We directly use the final hidden state (h_T) as the source of block clues; training makes the model put the right information there.

+**Why this still works despite nonlinear attention/MLPs.**
+We’re not trying to *invert the whole transformer*; we’re training it **end‑to‑end** so that, after all the nonlinear mixing, the final hidden state (h_T) *writes the right clues into the right 4‑D slots* for our decoder to read.
+This is the same reason a vanilla GPT can use a simple **linear output head** after many nonlinear layers: the network learns a representation that is linearly decodable because the loss demands it.
+Here, our head is a slightly more structured linear reader: each 4‑D block in (h_T) is treated as a noisy “measurement” of the value under that block’s quaternion code; we **invert per block** to get votes, then **fuse** them (least‑squares/“Gaussian” mean) to produce a best guess and a confidence.
+Upstream nonlinearities don’t break this—they just change how the model *encodes* information internally; the loss on the decoded value pushes the model to **place recoverable signal** in those blocks so that the vote fusion is accurate (skinny bell curve when votes agree, wide when they don’t).
+In short: we don’t assume (h_T) equals the pre‑mix embedding; we **define a decodable head**, train against it, and the transformer learns to make the head’s job easy—exactly how large language models already learn to make a simple output layer work.

 ---

 ## How decoding works (the “voting” Gaussian)